fmalina/revisions-blocl/activism/birthofchaordicage.md

 The essence of community, its very heart and soul, is the nonmonetary exchange of value; things we do and share because we care for others, and for the good of the place.
-Community is composed of that we don’t attempt to measure, for which we keep no record and ask no recompense.
+Community is composed of that we don't attempt to measure, for which we keep no record and ask no recompense.
 Most are things we cannot measure no matter how hard we try – such things as respect, tolerance, love, trust, beauty – the supply of which is unlimited.
 The nonmonetary exchange of valuedoes not